IP-CAM/Checkout-Payment-Module-OcMod-Opencart-v.2.x-v.3.x/README.md

 # Minimum Requirements: #

-1. OpenCart v2.0 or greater
+1. OpenCart v2.0 ( FOR PLUGIN V2 )
+2. Opencart v3.0 ( FOR PLUGIN V3 )
-2. PHP version v7.1 or greater
+3. PHP version v7.1 or greater
-3. MySQL version v5.6 or greater
+4. MySQL version v5.6 or greater

 # Installation #
 1. Put the plugin to your Opencart server.